Former Homeland Security officer in Anchorage sentenced to 7 years for sexual assault

 During that incident, Heitstuman told the woman, "If you come after me, I'll come after you," according to the original indictment.

 Five of the seven charges involved incidents during Heitstuman's employment as a Department of Homeland Security Federal Protective Service law enforcement specialist.
-Others related to a period that Heitstuman worked as a security officer at the Dimond Center mall, police said at the time.
+Others related to a period during which Heitstuman worked as a security officer at the Dimond Center mall, police said at the time.

 McKenna said the sentence handed down this week was a minimum a judge could impose in 2011 but now is closer to the maximum for second-degree sexual assault: 15 years with three suspended.